cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 2.7.16 and 3.9.5 from python.org
 (<https://www.python.org/downloads/>)

-YOu can than use either `python2` or `python3` to invoke the python interpreter.
+You can than use either `python2` or `python3` to invoke the python interpreter.

 ## Managing Multiple Python Versions with Pyenv